ahamanowicz/METAL-Z/README.md

 **METAL-Z-line-measurements.ipynb**
 1. HI fitting for all sightlines; requires: SII continuum windows to measure velocity components ( <sightline>_sii_windows.dat, in km/s, centered on MW), continuum fit windows file (<sightline>_lyman_alpha_windows.dat, in km/s  centered on MW), and windows for Ly-alpha winds fitting (<sightline>_lyman_alpha_fit_windows.dat, in restframe A (Angstorm)).
 Additional codes to help visualize and choose the windows: plot_line_vel.py, plot_line_vel_HI.py.
 Continuum widow files can be found in the HI-FIT folder

 2. Continuum subtraction and creation of spectral snippets.
 For continuum correction to run, you need continuum fit windows files, named <sightline>_line_<line-no>_con_win.txt.
 These files can be found in CONT-FIT folder.
+Ready Spectral Snippets are in DATA

+3.